-If the defect in your new, used or leased vehicle can’t be repaired by the manufacturer or dealer after a reasonable number of attempts, your vehicle may be a lemon under the law.
+If the defect in your new, used, or leased vehicle can’t be repaired by the manufacturer or dealer after a reasonable number of attempts, seeking lemon law advice is crucial, your vehicle may be a lemon under the law.
 Your vehicle may be eligible for the lemon law buyback process.

 What is a reasonable number of attempts?
 Here are general guidelines as described by the California Department of Consumer Affairs:

 As noted above, these are guidelines.
 Every situation is different, and the California lemon law is complex.
 Your vehicle may fall within these guidelines and not be eligible, or outside of them and still be eligible.

 The lemon law gives you protection as long as the issues occurred while the vehicle is under warranty.
 In some situations, though, you still could get lemon law relief even if the car is outside the warranty period.
 You could have a claim even if only the first attempt to repair the vehicle occurred during the warranty.

 Remember, too, that it isn’t unusual for vehicle manufacturers to try to dispute claims that their vehicles are lemons.
 They may try to blame owners for problems or even deny that a problem exists.

 If you believe your car or other vehicle is a lemon, it’s highly advisable to get the help of an experienced lemon law attorney.
 Our lawyers understand all the intricacies of lemon law and will stand up for your rights.
 Call us today at (888) 407-2955 to schedule a free consultation.